combustion-inc/combustion-ios-ble/README.md

-# Combustion Inc. Temperature Probe BLE Library
+# Combustion Inc. Predictive Thermometer BLE Library

 ## Overview

-This package enables communication with Combustion Inc. temperature probes.
+This package enables communication with Combustion Inc. Predictive Thermometers.
 It uses Apple's Combine framework, subclassing `ObservableObject` to enable reactive UI development in SwiftUI (and is compatible with Storyboard approaches as well).

 Discovered probes show up as instances of the `Probe` class in the `DeviceManager.shared.probes` dictionary, and their temperatures and other data are continually updated by incoming BLE advertising messages.
 Additionally, calling `connect()` on an individual `Probe` object will cause the framework to maintain a connection to that device, and will automatically download all logged temperature records on the device.

 ## About Combustion Inc.

 We build nice things that make cooking more enjoyable.
-Like a thermometer that's wireless and oven-safe.
-And a kitchen timer that has an easy-to-read display.
+Like a thermometer that's wireless, oven-safe, and uses machine-learning to do what no other thermometer can: predict your food’s cooking and resting times with uncanny accuracy.

+Its eight temperature sensors measure the temp outside and inside the food, in the center and at the surface, and nearly everywhere in between.
+So you know what’s really happening in and around your food.
+There's a display Timer that's big and bold—legible even through tears of joy and chopped onions—and a mobile app.

+Or you can create your own mobile app to work with the Predictive Thermometer using this open source library.

 <img src="https://combustion.inc/assets/img/product_rendering/probe-and-timer-large.jp2" alt="Probe and Timer" width="400"/>

-Visit [www.combustion.inc](https://www.combustion.inc) to sign up and get probes when they're available in 2022.
+Visit [www.combustion.inc](https://www.combustion.inc) to sign up to be notified when they're available to order in early 2022.

+Head on over to our [FAQ] (https://combustion.inc/faq.html) for more product details.

+Ask us a quick question on [Twitter] (https://twitter.com/intent/tweet?screen_name=inccombustion).

-Please email [hello@combustion.inc](mailto:hello@combustion.inc) for OEM partnership opportunities or other questions.
+Email [hello@combustion.inc](mailto:hello@combustion.inc) for OEM partnership information.

 ## Example project